Aluminum frame and brace scaffolding assembled on a commercial building exterior – Scaffold Exchange

 Use the Scaffold Exchange vendor map to search by your location and filter by equipment type.
 You can see which local scaffolding companies carry aluminum frame and brace systems, compare their inventory and pricing, and contact them directly through the platform.

 Yes.
 When properly assembled with guardrails, mid-rails, toe boards, and base plates, aluminum frame and brace scaffolding meets OSHA 29 CFR 1926.451 requirements, provided the system is rated for the intended load.
 Always verify the load rating with your vendor before use.
+Visit the OSHA website for full interpretations and rulings on this standard.

 Mixing aluminum and steel components is generally not recommended and may not be permitted depending on the manufacturer's specifications.
 Differences in thermal expansion, load ratings, and connection geometry can create compatibility and safety issues.
 Always consult the manufacturer's documentation and a qualified competent person before combining materials.